windbench/WEMEP/windconditions/benchmarks/gabls3.rst

 Acknowledgements
 ----------------
-This benchmark was produced with support from the MesoWake and NEWA European projects under the umbrella of IEA-Wind Task 31 Wakebench.
+This benchmark was produced with support from the MesoWake and NEWA European projects under the umbrella of IEA-Wind Task 31 Wakebench Phase 2.